Macquarie University: Start-up incubator

 The Macquarie University Incubator is a space to research and develop ideas that can be commercialised.
 It was established in 2017 as a part of the Macquarie Park Innovation District (MPID) project.
 Macquarie University received a $1 million grant from the New South Wales government to build the incubator.
 The university has also committed about $7 million to the incubator with financial support of the big businesses and the New South Wales government.
-It was officially opened by Andrew Mountbatten Windsor (then known as Prince Andrew, Duke of York) on 25 September 2017.
+It was officially opened by Prince Andrew, Duke of York on 25 September 2017.

 Academic reputation

 In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #168 (10th nationally).